 In the budget model, CFSS participants are the employers of their own support workers.
 They will have a budget rather than service units.
 Participants will recruit, hire, train and supervise their support workers.
 The person will select a financial management services (FMS) provider to help the person comply with applicable laws.

 People who use CFSS will have more options and supports:

 DHS will not launch CFSS before April 1, 2023.
 When Minnesota gets final federal approval for CFSS, DHS will provide information about the transition plans and time frame.
-DHS will transition people gradually over the course of the year to ensure no disruption of services.
+DHS will transition people gradually over the course of the year to ensure no disruption of care programs.
 As implementation approaches, DHS will communicate with people who provide and receive PCA services.
 Watch the Minnesota Department of Human Services video.

 (Current as of June 2022)